HumanCellAtlas/dcp-community/rfcs/text/0000-Managed-Access-Data.md

 in to gain access to any openly consented data.
 Searches executed for unauthenticated users will only return open access data.

 **Controlled Access**: To access controlled data the user will have to log in to the system to identify themselves.
-Authentication will happen via OIDC mechanisms.
+Authentication will happen via OpenID Connect ([OIDC](https://openid.net/connect/)) mechanisms.
+The DCP authentication and authorization system is designed to allow federation with other OIDC providers by way of OIDC and SAML federation in Auth0.
+This allows us to map between the users in the Data Coordination Platform and the user identities used by the DAC.
 Once authenticated, the user's searches will return open access data as well as controlled access data to which they have access.

 **Controlled Objects:** Access can be controlled on files, bundles and collections.
 Individuals and groups will be granted access via DAC approval.
-This process will follow the DUOS model (see link below) being defined by GA4GH where the types of uses are categorized.
+This process will follow the DUO model (see link below) being defined by GA4GH where the types of uses are categorized.
 This allows the DAC to answer some or all access requests programmatically.

 **Not supported:** We will not provide a notification mechanism to let users know when permissions have been changed.